anansri799/gesture-control/README.md

 Webcam frame → MediaPipe (21 landmarks) → Kalman filter → Gesture interpreter → OS input injection
 ```

 Every frame is processed in memory and immediately discarded.
-The app behaves like a keyboard — it fires input events and stores nothing.
+The app behaves like a keyboard, and it fires input events and stores nothing.
 No database, no logs, no network calls during operation.

 ### The Tremor Problem

 ALS and Parkinson's cause involuntary hand tremors oscillating at **4–12 Hz**.
 Intentional movement happens at **0–3 Hz**.
-A naive smoothing filter (EMA) can't distinguish these — it smooths everything, including fast intentional gestures.
+A naive smoothing filter (EMA) can't distinguish these, as it smooths everything, including fast intentional gestures.

 GestureControl implements a **2D Kalman filter** from scratch, treating cursor tracking as a state estimation problem.
 The filter maintains a state vector `[position, velocity]` for each axis and runs two steps per frame: